apostrophecms/apostrophe-documentation/tutorials/core-concepts/users-and-permissions/managing-accesss-control.md

 * The administrator (`admin`), who can do anything

-* The editor or writer (`edit`), who can create content, but doesn't have access to configuration or management of the site
+* The editor or writer (`edit`), who can create content of all piece types (other than users and groups) and edit pages where specifically granted permission to do so

 * The guest (`guest`), who can look at all the cool stuff that everyone else makes